yakovmanshin/YMKit/README.md

 ![Build Status — master](https://go.ym.dev/ymkit-ci-master)
 ![Build Status — dev](https://go.ym.dev/ymkit-ci-dev)

-**YMKit** is a collection of tools for quicker and easier development of iOS apps.
+**YMKit** is a collection of tools that make development of iOS apps quicker and easier.

+The framework provides a set of small hacks, such as `UIColor` initialization from HEX values, string localization, date and number formatters, and more.

 ---